deeseeker/WeRateDogs-Data-Analysis/README.md

 The questions posed in this analysis were the following:\n
 1. which dog stage is most common?\n
-    "\n",
-    "2.
-What are the top five dog names with the highest favourite count?\n", "\n",
+2. What are the top five dog names with the highest favourite count?\n
-    "3.
-Which year has the most Twitter retweets?"
+3. Which year has the most Twitter retweets?
-   ]
-  }